edong186/ml/ml101/lab2/Readme.md

 # Exercise 2 - Create Resolution
 [<img src="https://github.com/edong186/ml/blob/master/ml101/media/DSE2E2.png">](https://github.com/edong186/ml/blob/master/ml101/lab2/)

- In this lab we will explore how a data scientist utilizes DSX and IBM Bluemix cloud services to easily analyze data using machine learning techniques and to visualize the outcomes using DSX, R, and Brunel.
-For the lab, we have chosen two algorithms to demonstrate supervised and unsupervised machine learning in DSX.
+This lab we will explore how a data scientist utilizes DSX and IBM Bluemix cloud services to easily analyze data using machine learning techniques and to visualize the outcomes using DSX, R, and Brunel.
+This lab uses descision tree classification.
 Decision tree-based classification is one of the domains that allowed scientists to have direct insights into the reasoning behind classification choices.
- Association rules algorithms support market basket analysis.

  The lab shows how to use these machine learning algorithms for uncovering the data insights in sales data.